Before the Fourth Of July (2019)

-So, a customer might ask: Do I really have to go to Staten Island to shop these places?
+So, a customer might ask: Do I really have to go to Staten Island to shop for these places?
 The answer is ‘yes’ for True Religion and Cotton On as these are the only two stores with exclusive brick and mortars at Empire Outlets.
-All the other businesses there can be found scattered through Manhattan, Brooklyn, the Bronx, New Jersey and Queens.
-Or for convenience most customers just shop the stores online.
+All the other businesses there can be found scattered through Manhattan, Brooklyn, the Bronx, New Jersey, and Queens.
+Or for convenience, most customers just shop at the stores online.

 We have questions.